 Jasmine is an ingredient in many fine perfumes and is considered a base note in the perfume industry.
 It is a long lasting fragrance.
 The blooming flowers exude a strong perfume at dawn.
 Each flower must be picked by hand for use in the enfleurage process.
 Most jasmine essential oil is synthetic.
 Both blend well with rose and citrus essential oils like orange and neroli.

 The jasmine plant is a creeper, belonging to the oleaceae family.
 Jasmine has small, dark, shiny leaves with yellow or white flowers.
 It requires lots of sunshine and warm weather.

-* Please consult with a physician before using any herbal remedies or essential oils.
+* Please consult with a healthcare professional before using any herbal remedies or essential oils.